egyangel/ing-sw-2021-esas-mauri-madhkour-elsheshtawi/README.md

 5) Then the server send to the player 4 leader card and ask to choose two of them.
 After the choice the first player received the menu of the action while the second player choose a free resource w.r.t. game's rule

+### Set up of the shell and information about color
+To have a better visualization of the personal board faith track you should scale down the shell's zoom.
+The stone color inside the market tray is black while inside all the other stuff of the game the stone color is white

 ## Building
 ### Using provided jars